sanjaikumarv/interview-preparation-docs/React-js.md

 ## What is JSX, and how does it differ from HTML?

 * JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code inside JavaScript.
 It is used to define UI components in React.
 Unlike HTML, JSX allows embedding JavaScript expressions and requires some additional rules, such as className instead of class for defining CSS classes.

+## Critical rendering?
+The Critical Rendering is web browser takes to convert HTML, CSS, and JavaScript into a user readable format.

+## what is useref?
+* It can be used to access a DOM element directly.
+* The useRef Hook allows you to persist values between renders.
+* It can be used to store a mutable value that does not cause a re-render when updated.
+* the useRef is used to mutate the html element in dom

+## React diffting?

+We should make any changes on UI, React create new virtual DOM for the updated html syntax.
+And the react algorithms compare new virtual dom to previous virtual dom to identify which changes need to apply the real dom.(Diffing)

+## React reconsulation?
+In React reconciliation is updating the virtual changes to real dom

+## What are forms in ReactJS?

+Forms are used to collect and manage user data through form elements.

+## React synthetic event?

+React's synthetic event system used wraps the browser's native events and React event object with a consistent API

+## Data binding?

+Data binding in React refers to the process of synchronizing the data between the component's state and the UI (user interface)

+## What is styles component in react?

+Styled Components is a popular library in React that allows you to write CSS-in-JS.
+It enables you to style your components using JavaScript, allowing you to create reusable, dynamic styles that are scoped to individual components.
+This approach helps to avoid issues like global styles leaking into other parts of your application and allows you to bind styles to props and component states